acomagu/cdktf-in-aws-cdk/README.md

 * **“Provider can’t find credentials.”**
   CDKTF still uses provider-native auth.
 Make sure your environment variables/credentials are available during `cdk synth/deploy`.

-* **“I need non-string data.”**
-  Serialize as JSON on the CDKTF side and parse on the CDK side (or vice versa).
-The included helpers are string-focused by design.

 ---